gulam101/Exam-Grades/README.md

 ### Description:

 This project was my first attempt at C#.
 I learnt how to user the Windows Form toolbox and drag items on the screen and then I learnt how to give them instructions.
+When I created this project, I didn’t have a design to follow but instead I quickly put something together and got it working.

-I made this project in college and then submitted as part of my work which recieved the highest grade because I had a strong understand of how the interface works and how to change it.
+I made this project in college and then submitted as part of my work which received the highest grade because I had a strong understand of how the interface works and how to change it.
+I did learn a lot of new techniques and I will list them down in the “What I Learnt” section.

-I also played around with the interfaces and broke the code to understand why it broke and how to change in the near future.

 ### Tools:
 You will need the following software installed to be able to use the application: